Ensuring Research Results in

 proofs-of-principle must be based on readily available parts and materials.

-If not done early, there may not be enough parts available for production.
-Do
+If not done early, there may not be enough parts available for production, which

-not count on changing parts for availability when going into production
+not count on changing parts later for availability when going into production

 because these difficult changes take time and resources to do, and, even worse,